 The earlier diabetes is diagnosed, the sooner treatment can begin.
 Untreated diabetes can cause damage to many parts of your body like your blood vessels, heart, eyes, and kidneys.
 In fact, untreated diabetes affects most parts of your body in some way.
 That sounds scary, but the good news is that diabetes is treatable.

 If you have some of the symptoms of diabetes, you have taken an important first step by seeking information about diabetes.
 You may have diabetes, another health concern, or nothing at all.
 Discuss your symptoms with your healthcare provider.
-If you do have diabetes it is important to get treatment to avoid complications.
-Rest assured, with proper treatment, you can live a healthy life with diabetes!
+If you do have diabetes it is important to get treatment to avoid future health complications.
+With proper treatment, you can live a healthy life with diabetes!